Sgalaano/Password-Locker/README.md

 As a user ;
  - I'd like to log in in my accounts
  - Store my various accounts
- - Genarate a new password
+ - Genarate a new password.

 ### BDD
 | Behaviour                        | Input                          | Output                                 |